shawngraham/hist1900/docs/3.Technical_Help/How To Read An Academic Article.md

 Reading an academic article is not like 'regular' reading.
 You don't start at the beginning and wait for the big reveal at the end.
+And then there's the parallel issue of [[How to Mark Up an Academic Article]].

 You read like a *predator.* You're after something.
 How you read the article on one day is *not* how you might read it another, because by then you want something different out of it.
 Generally, I read like this: